By Chet Yarbrough

 “Jane Eyre”, by Charlotte Bronte, is a story about a young woman who listens and follows her inner moral compass.
 She refuses to bow to what other people say she should do.
 She chooses her own path.

 This is a crossroad that Burns’ 18-year-old is confronted with in “Milkman”.
 It is a crossroad that her gay boyfriend fails to negotiate.
 It is unclear that Burns’ main character is ready to come to grips with “other directedness” but leaves one with the impression that she is beginning to find her own way.

-“Milkman” addresses a universal need for internalized morality.
+“Milkman” addresses the human need for an internal moral compass.
 Words are weapons of mass destruction in the hands of amoral leaders.
 (Reference here is to the despicable way the Trump administration treated America’s ambassador to Ukraine.)